RohanNagar/thunder/docs/manual/features.rst

 .. note::

-    Thunder currently only has support for DynamoDB databases, so an AWS account is required to run Thunder.
+    Currently, Thunder only supports DynamoDB databases, so an AWS account is required to run Thunder.

 Email Verification